gregtour/blog-posts/article2.md

 moves from being a structured representation in a parse tree to being less structured as either a stream of instructions or a directed graph.
 The pseudocode instructions that we use will also be important.

-As we break up instructions and expressions into a simple operations, there will be a number of temporary variables or temporary values along the way.
+As we break up instructions and expressions into simple operations, there will be a number of temporary variables or temporary values along the way.
 Consider the case of adding three variables and storing the result in another variable.
 As we break this up into two additions and an assignment, we can choose a representation that introduces named values or one that does not.
 In an example, we would see: